Who am I

 I struggle with what being "American" means.
 We were infused with so much shame, from the food we ate, the rituals, the "where are you from?" obvious you don't belong here vibe.
 But to keep forcing ourselves to "fit in" out of fear, fear of being found, of being caught, killed.
 But in trying to cover ourselves, we lost ourselves.
 We are already stateless, Armenia is a country, but it is not where my family is from.
 We are from Turkey, but we can't go back.
 There is no way to explain: we have no home, no root to return to and that affects us all to the core.
 I have always struggled with feeling rootless.
 I thought it was just from my experience growing up in a household dominated by a narcissist force.
 And it sure was that, but the unspoken rootlessness of not having a land.
 New York City was as close as we came to "our land" and between Queens and Brooklyn, you found that there were more people like you, But it's not a home.
 California is even less of a home, I feel the wounds of Native American upheaval.
 Majestic beauty, but feels taken for granted, replanted.

-Abstract art allows me to find a path in the world where I struggle to find where I fit, where I belong on the earth.
-Working in a medium where I can find my way on a canvas without a very specific journey feels very comfortable to me, the way I have had to find my way in the world has always felt without roots.
-There is no set path that I have found for myself.
+Abstract art allows me to find a path in the world where I struggle to find where I fit, there is no set path that I have found for myself.
 These paintings allow me to express that uncertainty of belonging, of the body not being in the right place on earth, the journey my family took to get here, leaving a country they loved because they were forced out and always feeling like this land was a temporary stop before they went back, which they never could return.
-That lives within me and the way I am able to express this through my work allows me to be inspired by that chaos of nature that somehow survives even if it is a mistake or wasn’t meant to be planted there.
-These dark, tangled images draw me in and that is what I try to recreate.
-This taps into the psychological with my work, delving into what is familiar: the dark, uneven spaces, the brambles, the chaos of nature, the mistakes, the involuntary painting around us.

 Making art whether it be on stage, on the canvas, or in metal.
 It's all connected.
 The more I work, the more questions beget questions, why make anything at all.
 But my history is calling and it is important to share, it's important to unfold the hidden notes I left all over, I thought I hid them well, but here I am finding them again.